Filler (materials): Wollastonite (CaSiO3)

 Wollastonite has an acicular structure with a relatively high specific gravity and high hardness.
 This filler can improve moisture content, wear resistance, thermal stability, and high dielectric strength.
 Wollastonite competes with platy filler substances like mica and talc and also can be used to replace glass fibers when creating thermoplastics and thermosets.

 Glass

-Glass filler materials come in a few diverse forms: glass beads, short glass fibers, long glass fibers. in plastics by tonnage.
+Glass filler materials come in a few diverse forms: glass beads, short glass fibers, and long glass fibers. in plastics by tonnage.
 Glass fibers are used to increase the mechanical properties of the thermoplastic or thermoset such as flexural modulus and tensile strength, There is normally not an economic benefit for adding glass as a filler material.
-Some disadvantages of having glass in the matrix include low surface quality, high viscosity when melted, poor weldability and warpage.
+Some disadvantages of having glass in the matrix include low surface quality, high viscosity when melted, poor weldability, and warpage.
 The addition of glass beads will help with oil absorption and chemical resistance.

 Fly ashes

 Coal and shale oil fly ashes have been used as a filler for thermoplastics that could be used for injection molding applications.